cloudevents/spec/spec.md

 destination.
 Events are used to notify other systems that something has happened.

 #### Context
-A set of consistent metadata attributes included with the event about the occurrence that tools and developers can rely upon to better handle the event.
-These attributes describe the event and the structure of its data, include information about the originating system, and more.
+A set of metadata attributes included with the event that describe circumstances of the occurrence which are not specific to the occurrence.
+Tools and application code may use context information to identify the relationship of events to aspects of the system or to other events.
+Context attributes may describe the event source, the originating system, the emitting process, and other circumstantial information.

 #### Message
 Events are transported from a source to a destination via messages.